Ddystopia/rfcs/text/0000-forget-marker-trait.md

 let borrower: Borrower<'_> = Borrower::new(&mut resource);

-std::mem::forget(borrower); // Violation of the unsafe contract - `resource` is no longer borrowed, so repurposing protected memory is safe.
+// Violation of the unsafe contract - `resource` is no longer borrowed,
+// so repurposing protected memory is safe. std::mem::forget(borrower);

 let first_byte = resource[0]; // Potential UB
 ```